JALLAGLAG/RAVDESS-VGG16-Emotion-Recognition/README.md

 **DOI:** To be added upon publication.

 The proposed framework investigates video-based facial emotion recognition using a lightweight two-stage architecture.
-Spatial features are extracted from individual frames using a fine-tuned VGG16 network, while video-level predictions are obtained through confidence-based majority voting.
+Spatial features are extracted using a fine-tuned VGG16 network, while video-level predictions are obtained through confidence-based majority voting.

 ---